Updated Jan. 2023

 In addition to generating new customers, another key benefit of integrating lead generation and demand generation is that it can help you better understand your target market.
 By understanding the needs and wants of your ideal customer, you can create targeted content and offer relevant products or services that will appeal to them.
 This level of customization is impossible to achieve without a robust understanding of your target market, which is only possible when you bring lead generation and demand generation together.

 Ultimately, the benefits of integrating lead generation and demand generation are numerous and varied.
 By streamlining the customer acquisition process, gaining a better understanding of your target market, and increasing conversion rates, you’ll be able to take your business to the next level.

 To Capture or Not to Capture

 It is possible to use both in a marketing strategies plan such as the one Eloqua states in their definition above, but they cannot both be combined into a single process.
-Demand generation marketing programs typically rely on some form of proactive lead generation activities supported by more traditional market programs and processes.
+Demand-generation marketing programs typically rely on some form of proactive lead-generation activities supported by more traditional market programs and processes.
 Perhaps you, like me, have confused lead generation with demand generation.
 Converting demand into sales is a totally separate task.

-Now that we have good, solid definitions of demand generation and lead generation, it becomes clear to us that there are marked differences between the marketing strategies.
+Now that we have good, solid definitions of demand generation and lead generation, it becomes clear to us that there are marked differences between marketing strategies.
 However, they’re closely related, with each side in need of the other.